$30 Million Art Center Opens with Public Celebrations September 21 and 22, 2019

 About The Project Team

-The Presidio Theatre transformation team includes The Presidio Trust, Margaret E. Haas Fund, Hornberger+Worstell Architect, Plant Construction Company LLP contractor, Knapp Architects, historic preservation, Paoletti Consulting, acoustic consulting, Auerbach Glasow French, lighting designer, and is supported by The Marin Community Foundation.
+The Presidio Theatre transformation team includes The Presidio Trust, Margaret E. Haas Fund, Hornberger+Worstell Architect, Plant Construction Company LLP contractor, Knapp Architects, historic preservation, Paoletti Consulting, acoustic consulting, Auerbach Glasow, lighting designer, and is supported by The Marin Community Foundation.

 About the Presidio and the Presidio Trust